manboubird/activator-scalding/tutorial/src/index.md

 ## FilterUniqueCountLimit

-Open <a href="#code/src/main/scala/scalding/FilterUniqueCountLimit.scala">FilterUniqueCountLimit.scala</a>, which shows a few useful techniques:
+Open <a class="shortcut" href="#code/src/main/scala/scalding/FilterUniqueCountLimit.scala">FilterUniqueCountLimit.scala</a>, which shows a few useful techniques:

 1. How to split a data stream into several flows, each for a specific calculation.
 2. How to filter records (like SQL's `WHERE` clause).